openhealthcare/uclp-tb/README.md

-This is tbshowcase - an [OPAL](https://github.com/openhealthcare/opal) project.
+This is uclptb - an [OPAL](https://github.com/openhealthcare/opal) project.

 To get started, run the following commands: